 Done right, real estate investing can be lucrative.
 You may be able to earn passive income, diversify your investment portfolio and building long-term financial security.

-In today’s article, we here at Real Property Group will go over the top areas in Columbia that you should consider for your next property investment.
+In today’s article, we here at Real Property Group will go over the top neighborhoods in Columbia that you should consider for your next property investment.
 To be more specific, you’ll get to learn about the different neighborhoods that hold the best potential for high returns in this part of Missouri.

 Best Columbia Neighborhoods to Buy in Real Estate

 Columbia is the county seat of Boone County and is the 4th most populous and fastest-growing city in the state of Missouri.
-The city’s economy is mostly dependent on insurance, healthcare and technology.
+The city’s economy is mostly dependent on insurance, medical healthcare and technology.

 Downtown Columbia has a great urban vibe to it.
 Midway between Kansas City and St. Louis, Columbia is referred to as the “Athens of Missouri.”
 And for good reason, too.
 The heart of the city draws thrill-seekers and students from all over the state and farther away.